Why should you undertake the challenge of writing an honors thesis?

 Review the program timeline: Honors Program Timeline and Agreement

-The first step is to submit the PS 411: Honors Prospectus – Authorization to Register by Finals week of Spring term.
+The first step is to submit the PS Honors Program: Intent to Enroll form by Friday, Finals week of Spring term.
 The department office will check your eligibility after spring grades are submitted.

 Past Bennett Prize Winning Theses